 - Northshire Cleric – Your main draw engine.
 Unlike vs Aggro, you don’t always want to drop it on Turn 1, but it’s very useful to have.

-- Radiant Elemental – The best minion you can keep.
-With so many spells in your deck, the spell discount is amazing.
+- Radiant Elemental – Great minion to keep, it’s the earliest way you can do some combos, and with so many spells in the deck, the discount really adds up.

 Lower Priority (Keep only if certain conditions are met)